-The Compliance Function is an independent function that identifies, assesses, mitigates, advises on, monitors and reports on the Bank's business and compliance risks, i.e. the risk of legal or regulatory sanctions, financial loss, or reputational loss a bank may suffer as a result of its failure to comply with all applicable laws, regulations, codes of conduct and standards of good practice.
+The Compliance Function is an independent function that identifies, assesses, mitigates, advises on, monitors and reports on the Bank's business and compliance risks, i.e. the risk of legal or regulatory sanctions, material financial loss, or reputational loss a bank may suffer as a result of its failure to comply with all applicable laws, rules, related self-regulatory organization standards, and codes of conduct.